ajLapid718/YahooFantasyBasketballScript/README.md

 I vividly remember how overwhelmingly lost I was when I wanted to run a program from GitHub on my personal computer...this time last year (the current date: October 2017).
 In light of that, I will make my best attempt to cover those bases in a way where I make little to no assumptions about what you may or may not know.
 In other words, I will make an effort to be as detailed and verbose as possible.

-The ideal scenario: You successfully set up the necessary components for your personal computer and can interact with your Yahoo Fantasy Basketball roster in real-time.
+**The ideal scenario**: You successfully set up the necessary components for your personal computer and can interact with your Yahoo Fantasy Basketball roster in real-time.
 Hopefully this also succeeds in giving you ideas to explore programming and/or automate other things on your web browser or in general!
 Let's get to it.

 ## Step By Step Functionality